palixir/wobe/packages/wobe-documentation/doc/concepts/context.md

 ## Context object

-Each Wobe route handler receives a context object that contains some information about the request like the params, the ipAdress, the headers, the body, etc. It also contains the response object that you can use to send the response to the client.
+Each Wobe route handler receives a context object that contains some information about the request like the params, the ipAddress, the headers, the body, etc. It also contains the response object that you can use to send the response to the client.

 Here is the list of the properties of the context object: